akhamar/orange-bypass-debian/30_interfaces/31_rename.md

 [Link]
 Name=wan
 ```
-where `xx:xx:xx:xx:xx:xx` correspond to the MAC addr of WAN interface
+where `xx:xx:xx:xx:xx:xx` correspond to the MAC addr of WAN interface.

 ## LAN